 Amazon EventBridge simplifies the implementation of event-driven architectures by providing a flexible and scalable event bus.
 By understanding its features, use cases, and best practices, organizations can seamlessly integrate and orchestrate services in a cloud environment.

-Amazon Managed Workflows for Apache Airflow (MWAA)
+Amazon Managed Workflows for Apache Airflow